pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr.md

 ## 2. Is There Consensus that the Change or Feature Should Go into TiDB?

 This question can be directly answered from the linked GitHub issue.
-For pull requests that are created without prior consensus, a discussion in issue or developer discussion forum to seek consensus will be needed.
+For pull requests that are created without prior consensus, a discussion in issue or the [TiDB Internals forum](https://internals.tidb.io/) to seek consensus will be needed.

 For trivial pull requests, consensus needs to be checked in the pull request.